Updates

 Content Delivery API Tweaks

-• More predictable output in edge cases
+• More predictable output, even in tricky situations

 Why it matters: